Tamoxifen: Research

-In McCune-Albright syndrome (MAS) tamoxifen has been used to treat premature puberty and the consequences of premature puberty.
+In McCune–Albright syndrome (MAS) tamoxifen has been used to treat premature puberty and the consequences of premature puberty.
 Tamoxifen has been seen to decrease rapid bone maturation which is the result of excessive estrogen and alter predicted adult height (PAH).
 The same effects have also been seen in short pubertal boys.
 However, one in vitro study in 2007 and later an in vivo study in 2008 have shown that tamoxifen induces apoptosis in growth plate chondrocytes, reduces serum insulin-like growth factor 1 (IGF-1) levels and causes persistent retardation of longitudinal and cortical radial bone growth in young male rats, leading the researchers to express concern giving tamoxifen to growing individuals.

 Tamoxifen has been studied in the treatment of the rare conditions of retroperitoneal fibrosis and idiopathic sclerosing mesenteritis.
 It has also been proposed as part of a treatment plan for Riedel's thyroiditis.

 Tamoxifen is used as a research tool to trigger tissue-specific gene expression in many conditional expression constructs in genetically modified animals including a version of the Cre-Lox recombination technique.
 While widely used in transgenic research, the strong anabolic effect of tamoxifen on bone might confound this approach, especially as it relates to bone-targeted constructs.

 Tamoxifen may be effective in the treatment of mania in people with bipolar disorder.
 This is thought to be due to blockade of protein kinase C (PKC), an enzyme that regulates neuron activity in the brain.
 Researchers believe PKC is overactive during the mania in bipolar patients.
-As of September 2019, endoxifen, a major active metabolite of tamoxifen with a 4-fold more potent PKC inhibition, was in phase III clinical trials for bipolar disorder.
+Endoxifen, a major active metabolite of tamoxifen with a 4-fold more potent PKC inhibition, has been approved in India for bipolar disorder, and is marketed under the name Zonalta by Intas Pharmaceuticals.